CrowdStrike/ember-toucan-core/docs/components/radio-group-field/index.md

 ### Fieldset

-To set the entire radio group to readonly, use the `@isReadOnly` argument directly on the Radio Group.
+To set all radio group options to readonly, use the `@isReadOnly` argument directly on the Radio Group.

 ```hbs
 <Form::Fields::RadioGroup